-The Parties agree that the hiring of Aboriginal Employees is critical to developing a bridge of understanding between students, staff and the community.
-About 45% of the students in School District No. 85 have Aboriginal ancestry.
-About 23.5% of the community population in School District No. 85 has Aboriginal ancestry and the Employment Equity Program will gradually allow the workforce to reflect the community population.
-Historically, the education system has not engaged Aboriginal students fully.
-Aboriginal students would benefit from Aboriginal employees who would act as role models.
-It is intended that the Employment Equity program will improve the academic achievement and graduation rates of Aboriginal students.
+The Parties agree that the hiring of Indigenous Employees is critical to developing a bridge of understanding between students, staff and the community.
+About forty-five per cent (45%) of the students in School District No. 85 have Indigenous ancestry.
+About twenty-three and a half per cent (23.5%) of the community population in School District No. 85 has Indigenous ancestry and the Employment Equity Program will gradually allow the workforce to reflect the community population.
+Historically, the education system has not engaged Indigenous students fully.
+Indigenous students would benefit from Indigenous employees who would act as role models.
+It is intended that the Employment Equity program will improve the academic achievement and graduation rates of Indigenous students.